panda3d/panda3d-docs/programming/advanced-loading/async.rst

    during the load operation.
 If we also wanted to handle exceptions in the load operation properly, it would get more complicated still!

-   A far more convenient way to do this is using :ref:`coroutines`, introduced in Python 3.5 and supported as of Panda3D 1.10.
+   A far more convenient way to do this is using :ref:`coroutines`.
 These are special functions that can be suspended temporarily and resumed at a later point (pending the completion of an :term:`asynchronous` operation).
 Instead, we can write our code as though it were synchronous, but we insert the ``await`` keyword where we want the task to be suspended while waiting for the following operation.

    To make this possible, a few things are necessary: